 Most antivirus programs identify Scanner.exe as malware—such as TrendMicro identifies it as TROJ_MALDOC.SM or TROJ_SPNR.04CG11, and Kaspersky identifies it as Trojan-Downloader.Win32.Small.blnn.

 The free file information forum can help you find out how to remove it.
-If you know more about this file, please leave a comment or a hint for other users.
+If you have additional information about this file, please leave a comment or a suggestion for other users.

 Recommended: Identify Scanner.exe related errors

 If Scanner.exe is located in a subfolder of the user's profile folder, the security rating is 56% dangerous.
 The file size is 342,016 bytes.
 There is no description of the program.
 The program is not visible.
 The file is not a Windows core file.

 Important: You should check the Scanner.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.